-Fortunately, I divorced the man mentioned in this page, but these boundaries and others help me to identify the wrong sorts of people even today.
+Fortunately, I divorced the man mentioned on this page, but these boundaries and others help me to identify the wrong sorts of people today.
 Boundaries, especially boundaries for abusive relationships, do more than protect you from emotional drama.
 They help you to see how many times your abuser treats you badly!

 After leaving the room or leaving the house quite a few times to enforce my boundaries, I came to realize that our marriage was not a relationship at all.
 It was a one-sided, his way or the highway, type of slavery.
-Emotional, mental and physical slavery bound by his rules – his boundaries, if we can call them that, that were not healthy for me or him.
-They were self-serving and and cruel.
+Emotional, mental, and physical slavery bound by his rules – his boundaries, if we can call them that, that were not healthy for me or him.
+They were self-serving and cruel.
 I couldn’t live in my home, my most safe of sacred of places, without a monster leaping on my back.

 Please write out two or three boundaries right now (or after you read my examples).
 Noticing how often your abuser crosses your line (deliberately!) helps prove that an abusive relationship is no relationship at all.
 You may as well be alone if you cannot trust the person you love.

 I wrote some boundaries for abusive relationships today – specifically boundaries for my abusive relationship.
-The last sentences or each boundary end with what I will do if my husband crosses my boundary.
+The last sentences of each boundary end with what I will do if my husband crosses my boundary.
 What I really wanted to write at the end of each sentence is “I’ll leave forever,” instead of “I’ll leave the room,” but I’m not ready to leave the relationship today – I want to save my marriage if possible.

 Boundaries for abusive relationships (or any other relationship) must result in actions you are willing to take.
 If you aren’t willing to do what you say you will do, then that opens the door for your abuser to admonish and diminish you or call you a liar.

-Anyway, I’m not ready to leave the marriage, and I want to give this verbal abuse idea (as he derisively calls it) a chance.
+Anyway, I’m not ready to leave the marriage, and I want to give this verbal abuse crap (as he derisively calls it) a chance.
 Maybe Will can see the problem and change how he treats me and our boys.
 After I separate from him (meaning, after I separate my self-worth from him), I’ll see what other boundaries I may need.

-Some Boundaries for Abusive Relationships I Can Enforce:
+Boundaries I Can Enforce: